Midsize Hatchback 1.4l(Volkswagen Golf, Toyota Prius, Honda Civic, etc)

 What does a one-bedroom apartment cost in Lake Geneva, WI per month?

-Is food shopping expensive in Lake Geneva, WI?
+What should I budget for food in Lake Geneva, WI?

 How much is a monthly gym pass in Lake Geneva, WI?